 Where country begins is ” when you start to see cows. ”

-We are not in prime cow country in this high desert Arizona.There is much better grazing in Texas, and, even better, in Uruguay.The grass here is sparse amid cactus, junipers, washes, arroyos, ditches, and dirt roads.
-This land we are driving through, to reach Chip’s little piece of paradise, is open range and these cows have the right of way over both automobiles and humans.
+We are not in prime cow country in this high desert Arizona.There is much better grazing in Texas, and, even better, in Uruguay.The grass on this little piece of our planet is sparse and competes with prickly cactus, junipers, washes, arroyos, ditches,dirt roads and scattered rocks.
+This land we are driving through, to reach Chip’s little piece of paradise, is open range and these cows have the first right of way over both automobiles and humans.

-These two critters give me the evil eye when I stop to take their portrait.
+These two critters give me the evil eye when I stop to take their portrait but they grow tired of me quickly and peacefully amble off away from my interruption of their dinner..

 When I start trying to make friends with cows, who don’t even have watches to give me the time of day, I figure I have already been out here too long.

-I love the country but miss my city.
+I love the country but won’t cry to go back to my city.

 Most smoking in America has been banned from public buildings.
 All tobacco packaging has to contain scientific warnings that tobacco products are not good for your health.
 Tobacco is taxed at an exorbitant rate.
 Television advertising of tobacco products has been curtailed drastically.
 Multi-million dollar lawsuits have awarded money to smoking victims in large class action health related lawsuits.
 Doctors advise all their clients to quit.
 Smoking in movies and on television by actors and actresses has trickled to a few puffs each season.